aws-powertools/powertools-lambda-python/docs/core/logger.md

 4. **What happens if the log buffer reaches its maximum size?** Older logs are removed from the buffer to make room for new logs.
 This means that if the buffer is full, you may lose some logs if they are not flushed before the buffer reaches its maximum size.
 When this happens, we emit a warning when flushing the buffer to indicate that some logs have been dropped.

+5. **How is the log size of a log line calculated?**
+The log size is calculated based on the size of the log line in bytes.
+This includes the size of the log message, any exception (if present), the log line location, additional keys, and the timestamp.

-5. **What timestamp is used when I flush the logs?** The timestamp preserves the original time when the log record was created.
+6. **What timestamp is used when I flush the logs?** The timestamp preserves the original time when the log record was created.
 If you create a log record at 11:00:10 and flush it at 11:00:25, the log line will retain its original timestamp of 11:00:10.

-6. **What happens if I try to add a log line that is bigger than max buffer size?** The log will be emitted directly to standard output and not buffered.
+7. **What happens if I try to add a log line that is bigger than max buffer size?** The log will be emitted directly to standard output and not buffered.
 When this happens, we emit a warning to indicate that the log line was too big to be buffered.

-7. **What happens if Lambda times out without flushing the buffer?** Logs that are still in the buffer will be lost.
+8. **What happens if Lambda times out without flushing the buffer?** Logs that are still in the buffer will be lost.

-8. **Do child loggers inherit the buffer?**  No, child loggers do not inherit the buffer from their parent logger but only the buffer configuration.
+9. **Do child loggers inherit the buffer?**  No, child loggers do not inherit the buffer from their parent logger but only the buffer configuration.
 This means that if you create a child logger, it will have its own buffer and will not share the buffer with the parent logger.

 ### Built-in Correlation ID expressions